Dipolar dephasing of Rydberg D-state polaritons

-In this work, we study the decoupling of Rydberg polaritons from the EIT control field due to anisotropic interaction as an effect beyond the blockade-mediated few-photon nonlinearity \cite{Vuletic2012}.
-We show that this dephasing is significant for incident probe photon rates corresponding to a mean number of less than two polaritons inside the medium and extract the scaling of the dephasing rate with EIT control Rabi frequency and principal quantum number of the Rydberg $D$-state.
-Finally, we present a model which combines dephasing rates extracted from nonperturbatively calculated pair potentials with numerical propagation of the two-polariton wavefunction to describe our experimental observations.
+In this work, we employ Rydberg EIT to investigate the anisotropic interaction between individual Rydberg polaritons.
+We observe that $D$-state Rydberg polaritons are decoupled from the EIT control field due to their pairwise interaction.
+We show that this effect is significant for incident probe photon rates corresponding to a mean spacing between polaritons larger than the Rydberg blockade distance.
+We extract the scaling of the decoupling rate with EIT control Rabi frequency and principal quantum number of the Rydberg $D$-state.
+Finally, we present a model which treats the complicated pair interaction as a dephasing process.
+Combining dephasing rates extracted from nonperturbative pair potential calculations with numerical propagation of the two-polariton wavefunction we model our experimental observations.